SDenn12/eng122_monolith_architecture/README.md

 # pm2 install
 sudo npm install pm2
 ```
-4. Enter `vagrant up` to create your vm.
+6. Enter `vagrant up` to create your vm.
+7. Enter `rake spec` inside your tests directory
-5. Enter `vagrant ssh` to connect to your vm
+8. Enter `vagrant ssh` to connect to your vm in the directory with the vagrant file
-6. Navigate to where the app.js file is located
+9. Navigate to where the app.js file is located
-7. Use command `npm install`
+10. Use command `npm install`
-8. Use command `npm start`
+11. Use command `npm start`
-9. The app should now be working.
+12. The app should now be working.
 ![](app_working.PNG)